xrdocs/ncs5500/_tutorials/ncs5500-hw-module-profiles.md

 _External documentation_:
 - [https://www.cisco.com/c/en/us/td/docs/iosxr/ncs560/segment-routing/71x/b-segment-routing-cg-71x-ncs560/b-segment-routing-cg-71x-ncs560_chapter_011.html](https://www.cisco.com/c/en/us/td/docs/iosxr/ncs560/segment-routing/71x/b-segment-routing-cg-71x-ncs560/b-segment-routing-cg-71x-ncs560_chapter_011.html)

-Note: lsr-optimized mode was introduced in 6.5.x and was not supported on J+ w/ eTCAM systems initially, this limitation is removed starting from 7.1.1.
+Note1: lsr-optimized mode was introduced in 6.5.x and was not supported on J+ w/ eTCAM systems initially, this limitation is removed starting from 7.1.1.
 {: .notice--info}

 Note2: this profile can not be used with the internet-optimized.
+{: .notice--info}

+Note3: This profiles are not applicable for J2 based systems.
 {: .notice--info}

 ### recycle